aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Function `update_governance_config`

 Update the governance configurations.
-This can only be called as part of resolving a proposal in this same AptosGovernance.
+This can only be called as part of resolving a proposal in this same<br/> AptosGovernance.

 <pre><code>public fun update_governance_config(aptos_framework: &amp;signer, min_voting_threshold: u128, required_proposer_stake: u64, voting_duration_secs: u64)<br/></code></pre>